 The best savings account for you will depend on how much you're depositing and when you'll need to access your savings.
 Here are some things to consider:

-- Ease of access.
+Ease of access.
 If you're only going to access your money periodically and don't care about the convenience of using an ATM or physical location, this might not matter much to you.
 But if you'd like the option to quickly access your cash, look for an account with plenty of options for easy access and transfers.
+Check out our list of savings accounts with ATM cards for some options.

-- Low or no fees.
-Make sure you understand all the fees associated with an account, including withdrawal limits, monthly maintenance fees, and minimum balance fees.
+Low or no fees.
+Make sure you understand all the savings account fees associated with an account, including withdrawal limits, monthly maintenance fees, and minimum balance fees.
 There are plenty of fee-free accounts out there, so you shouldn't need to pay anything to a bank to open your savings account.

 Putting money into a savings account can be a great way to start growing your money without taking on much risk, and that cash will be available to you when you need it.